 - Plateauing: substituting, overlapping, or alternating with another steroid in an attempt to sidestep steroid tolerance

-If you use steroids, you must understand the impact on your body .
+If you use steroids, you must understand their impact on your body, besides the potential development of cancer.

-Here are just some ways steroid use can affect the body:
+According to the National Institute on Drug Abuse, here are just some ways steroid use can affect the body :

 - Heart disease